rainforestapp/react-pusher/readme.md

 We use pusher at rainforest.
 Previously our management of pusher notifications was wrapped in it's own service.
 A singleton, instantiated at app-startup.

-Then we noticed a pattern, subscriptions to push notifications are tied to the lifecycle of components.
+Then we __noticed a pattern_-, subscriptions to push notifications __are tied to the lifecycle of components that make use of these subscriptions.
 This is the patttern: In 99% of cases:

-1 - We want to subscribe to a pusher event stream when a component is mounted.
+1. We want to subscribe to a pusher event stream when a component is mounted.
-2 - We want to unsubscribe above pusher stream when given component is unmounted.
+2. We want to unsubscribe above pusher stream when given component is unmounted.

 It made sense to move the management of pusher subscriptions into a React component, so we don't have to manage it ourselves.